-Dr Liu joined the Glycosciences Laboratory directed by Professor Ten Feizi at Imperial College in 2005 as one of the postdoc researchers funded by the UK Glycoarray Consortium.
-Having initially focused on development of novel glycan probes for microarrays, her work has been extended to microarray analyses of different proteins/pathogens of biomedical interest.
-She was a named experienced investigator on the EPSRC Translational grant, during which time she has developed further insights into glycobiology.
+Yan joined the Glycosciences Laboratory directed by Professor Ten Feizi FRS at Imperial College in 2005 as one of the postdoc researchers funded by the UK Glycoarray Consortium.
+Having initially focused on the development of novel glycan probes for microarrays, her work has been extended to microarray analyses of different proteins/pathogens of biomedical interest during the follow-on EPSRC Translational grant,

 Since 2013, Yan is the Microarray Project Leader of the Wellcome Trust-funded Carbohydrate Microarray Facility.
 In 2018, Yan became a co-investigator in the 5-year Imperial College-March of Dimes (MOD) European Preterm Birth Research Centre programme.
 She was appointed as a Lecturer in Glycosciences in 2019 and promoted to Senior Lecturer in 2023.

 As the PI of a Wellcome Trust Biomedical Resource Grant (£1.34M; 2019-2024), Yan is leading a team dedicated to maintaining a vibrant Carbohydrate Microarray Facility at Imperial College for the broad scientific community and upholding its world-leading position in Glycosciences.
 Continuing to advance glycan array technologies is a central focus for her team.
 This involves further expanding the scope of the glycan libraries, enhancing the precision of array readouts, and extending their applications to encompass recognition studies of whole microbes.